 Denied Pension Claim?
 You Can Still Fight Back

 At Fusco, Brandenstein & Rada, P.C., we do not back down after a denial.
 We know how to push forward with internal appeals and, if needed, take it to court through an Article 78 proceeding.
+Appealing a denied claim is a critical step, and if all other options are exhausted, your case may ultimately need to be taken to federal court for a final review.
 That lets us ask a judge to review the pension board’s decision if it seems unfair or unsupported by solid evidence.
 Our Woodbury attorneys know this process inside and out—from lining up expert medical opinions to questioning board reps at hearings—we are ready to fight for you.

 Why Choose Fusco, Brandenstein & Rada, P.C.?

 When you work with us, you get a team that knows the system inside and out.
+Our experience can help minimize the risk of errors or delays in your disability pension claim, ensuring your case moves forward as smoothly as possible.
 We have spent decades helping people through NYCERS, TRS, and NYS claims.
 We have handled thousands of appeals and hearings, worked closely with doctors to build strong medical cases, and given our clients honest advice and personal support every step of the way.
 Disability pension claims can drag on for months—or even years—when they are not done right.
+We work to reduce the emotional and financial burden that comes with a prolonged or complicated disability pension claim.
 Do not leave yours to chance.
+Find out how we’ve supported clients in their legal cases by reading their testimonials.

 Frequently Asked Questions